oracle-quickstart/appstack/troubleshooting/troubleshooting.md

 This document lists the common errors seen when using the stack.

+## Stack error: pipeline build error

-## The job failed due to an error in the Terraform configuration.
-To troubleshoot this issue, view the job log.
+The failure details says: "The job failed due to an error in the Terraform configuration.
+To troubleshoot this issue, view the job log."

 ![](./screenshots/1_statefailed.png)